 Rename the file, as needed.

-Save
+Save.

 When you’re ready, a document can be dragged and dropped into the DocuWare Document Tray.
-You have access to document trays based on your permissions.
-Career Office staff have access to one shared tray for the office they’re in.
-Career Office Managers and Supervisors have access to two trays for the office; the office tray and a Confidential tray.
-Each Tracker and Call Center staff has an individual tray called, “My Tray” used to manipulate documents for specific applications and files they are working.
-There are other trays set up to assist with Call Center and Tracking Unit workflow.
+You have access to Document Trays based on your permissions.
+Career Office staff have access to one shared Tray for the office they’re in.
+Career Office Managers and Supervisors have access to two Trays -- the Office Tray and a Confidential Tray.
+Every Customer Tracking Specialist (Tracker) and all Call Center staff has an individual Tray called, “My Tray” used to manipulate documents for specific applications and files they are working.
+There are also additional Trays set up to assist with Call Center and Tracking Unit workflow.

-To drag a document into the DocuWare tray;
+To drag a document into a DocuWare Tray:

 Open DocuWare.